Lower Bounds on Syntactic Logic Expressions for Optimization Problems and Duality using Lagrangian Dual to characterize optimality conditions: Abstract

 \section{Abstract}

-In this paper, we prove lower bounds on the logical expressibility of optimization problems.
-There is a significant difference between the expressibilities of decision problems and optimization problems.
-This is similar to the difference in computation times for the two classes of problems; for example, a 2SAT Horn formula can be satisfied in polynomial time, whereas the optimization version in NP-hard.
-Gr\"{a}del \cite{gradel91} proved that all polynomially solvable decision problems can be expressed as universal ($\Pi_1$) Horn sentences.
-We show here that, on the other hand, optimization problems defy such a simple characterization, by demonstrating that even a simple $\Pi_0$ formula is unable to guarantee polynomial time solvability.
+We show that simple syntactic expressions such as existential second order (ESO) universal Horn formulae can express NP-hard optimisation problems.
+There is a significant difference between the expressibilities of decision problems and optimisation problems.
+This is similar to the difference in computation times for the two classes of problems; for example, a 2SAT Horn formula can be satisfied in polynomial time, whereas the optimisation version in NP-hard.
+It is known that all polynomially solvable decision problems can be expressed as ESO universal ($\Pi_1$) Horn sentences in the presence of a successor relation.
+We show here that, on the other hand, if $P \neq NP$, optimisation problems defy such a characterisation, by demonstrating that even a $\Pi_0$ (quantifier free) Horn formula is unable to guarantee polynomial time solvability.
+Finally, by connecting concepts in optimisation duality with those in descriptive complexity, we will show a method by which optimisation problems can be solved by a single call to a ``decision" Turing machine, as opposed to multiple calls using a classical binary search setting.

-See Section \ref{sec:rescue} for Duality using Lagrangian Dual to characterize optimality conditions --- that section also describes using a single call to a ``decision machine" (a Turing machine that solves decision problems) to obtain optimal solutions.